-Choose an old fashioned peach ice cream recipe from Grandma's collection below and make a rich-tasting homemade ice cream that you'll be proud to serve.
-Imagine a melt-in-your-mouth frozen dessert bursting with the flavor of ripe peaches.
+Choose a homemade peach ice cream recipe from Grandma's collection and make a rich-tasting homemade ice cream that you'll be proud to serve.
+Imagine a melt-in-your-mouth frozen dessert bursting with the natural flavor of ripe peaches.
 It's yours to enjoy.

 Mom's Recipe Scrapbooks (c.
 1920s)

 One pint new milk, one pint sweet cream, one cup sugar, one quart peach pulp (peeled ripe or canned peaches), and put through the colander.
 Let cream and milk come to a boil, add sugar, and cool; add peach pulp, and freeze. —Nell Linsley